Mind-chain/Snapshots/README.md

 ./0-1000000snapshot.bk.sh
 ```
 ``It will take some time ``

-#start syncing with this snapshot
+#start syncing with this snapshot  file

 ```shell
 mind server --restore 0-1000000snapshot.bk --data-dir node